yiying930/stem-based_method/README.md

 stem_funnel (eg_data, stem_results$estimates)
 ```
 ![Figure 3](https://github.com/Chishio318/stem-based_method/blob/master/figures/stem_funnel.png)
-The orange diamond is the stem-based bias corrected estimate of mean of true effects, with the line indicating the 95 confidence interval (the estimate is statistically significant at conventional level).
+> The orange diamond is the stem-based bias corrected estimate of mean of true effects, with the line indicating the 95 confidence interval (the estimate is statistically significant at conventional level).
 The connected gray line illustrates how inclusion of less precise studies change the estimate, describing how more studies lead to larger bias.
 The diamond in the middle indicates the minimum precision level that all included studies satisfy.

-The user can adjust the scale of the precision measures and the legend flexibly by directly altering the R code.
+An appropriate scale of the precision measures will depend on the distribution of standard errors in the data set.
+An appropriate position of the legend will also depend on the distribution of estimates.
+It is possible to modify them in the `R` code.

+To visualize the bias-variance trade-off to minimize the Mean Squared Error (MSE), run:
 ```
 stem_MSE (stem_results$MSE)
 ```
 ![Figure 4](https://github.com/Chishio318/stem-based_method/blob/master/figures/MSE_tradeoff.png)
+> Bias^2 - b_0^2 describes the relevant component of bias squared term.
+Variance is the total variance, and MSE - b_0^2 describes the relevant component of MSE.
+This figure illustrates how the stem-based method chooses the optimal number of studies to include by minimizing the relevant component of MSE.
+As the theory suggests, as more studies are included in the sample, bias squared increases whereas variance decreases.
+Consequently, it is optimal to include some intermediate number of studies (here, n=17) for estimation.

 ## Technical Description